Sarcasm is a Wonderful Thing

 When it comes to the enemy, we aren’t talking about the loner with a cause or the anti-hero with a chip on his shoulder.
 When we talk about the enemy, we are talking about the sick, derange, egomaniac who wish to take over or completely destroy everything around them.
 Oh, and of course, removing any man, woman, or child that is in his way is just a bonus.
 Just like the hero who comes in and saves the day in the nick of time, this character also has their fair share of one liners and long dialogue passage professing their heartfelt reason for their actions.
 And, just like a clown’s face had haunted you in your dreams and cause you to leave a light on, a good humored, snazzy come back, and a good old fashion bit of sarcasm in a villain gives them a well-rounded bit of charisma that slides between the cracks we all leave open for positive or humorous messages.
 Take this, for instance;

-There was a loud crash and gun fire ripped through the bank.
-A well-dressed man walks in without a care in the world.
+crash and gun fire ripped through the bank.
+A well-dressed man walks in without

 Straight: